|

 as a consequence of Germany's reunification.
 Because the EC had been regarded as the

-economic branch of NATO had several countries not seen a membership possible to combine
+economic branch of NATO, several countries had not seen EC membership possible to combine

-with their neutrality in the Cold War.
+with neutrality in the Cold War.
 The dissolution of the Warsaw Pact changed this

 and Austria, Finland and Sweden became members in 1995.
-Also Norway had tried to join
+Norway also tried to join

-the EU but the Norwegians voted no yet again in a referendum.
+the EU at the same time but the Norwegian people voted no yet again in a referendum.

 Romania and Bulgaria had greater difficulties to comply with the EU's demands and had to wait